-It is an electron delocalization effect via σ bonds that arises due to the difference in electronegativities.
-For example, in a σ bonded organic compound like C-C-C-Cl, the carbon attached to the chlorine atom can be referred to as the α-carbon, and the one adjacent that carbon as the ß-carbon and so on.
+It is an electron delocalisation effect via σ bonds that arises due to the difference in electronegativities.
+For example, in a σ bonded organic compound like C-C-C-Cl, the carbon attached to the chlorine atom can be referred to as the α-carbon, and the one adjacent to that carbon as the ß-carbon and so on.

-Now, since Chlorine is more electronegative than carbon, it withdraws the electrons that are present via the σ bond toward itself, thereby making Cα fractionally positive.
-Since it is devoid of electrons, Cα now being slightly electropositive than Cß pulls the sigma bonded electrons of Cα-Cß bond toward itself and in this process, it makes Cß slightly electropositive.
+Now, since chlorine is more electronegative than carbon, it withdraws the electrons that are present via the σ bond toward itself, thereby making Cα fractionally positive.
+Since it is devoid of electrons, Cα, now being slightly electropositive than Cß, pulls the sigma-bonded electrons of Cα-Cß bond toward itself, and in this process, it makes Cß slightly electropositive.